ParuninPavel/docker_dl_sat_images/README.md

-**Instruction to start docker container aeradata**
+**Instruction to start docker container aerodata**
 the Dockerfile can be used to create Docker container with all librares for DL analysis of aerial images.
 run of the image will open jupyter notebook server automatically.

-PASSWORD FOR JUPYTER NOTEBOOK: aeronet15
+PASSWORD FOR JUPYTER NOTEBOOK: passwd

 *to build image use (inside folder with Dockerfile):*
 nvidia-docker build -t aerodata .